How to find a home in Stockholm

 Useful links for finding a home

 Another commercial agency in Stockholm is Samtrygg.
 They can help you find legal housing since they control and verify the ads.
 When renting through Samtrygg, they provide sublet insurance, the possibility to rent deposit-free and personal customer service throughout the rental process.
 Legal counselling is also provided free of charge if needed.
-It is free to create a profile and search for housing.
-All prices on the website are final since Samtrygg's fee is already included in the rent, no extra fees are added.
-You can either attend virtual viewings through your smart device or computer, or by meeting the landlord in person.

 Some of these sites will be in Swedish, so familiarise yourself with some basic Swedish housing vocabulary: